natkalia/people-recruitment-task/README.md

 * HTML
 * CSS, Sass, CSS modules
 * Javascript ES6+
-* create-react-app for React
 * React
 * Redux
 * eslint for clean code
 * shortid for generating random id
 * prop-types for props validation
-* node-sass for
+* node-sass for compiling Sass (.scss) files
 * other you can see in package.json dependencies

 ## Known bugs and/or To Do's

-[ ] Data from dataStore.js could be stored as json or using a fake REST API [ ] No possibility to add new Card with Subcards - this was not required at this stage [ ] Custom popup could be added (e.g. or using external library) [ ] Card Ethnicity is for now hardcoded, this could be replaced with more dynamic solution if more complicated cards could be rendered, especially if app would allow adding new Cards of similar structure (Card with SubCards) [ ] Data for subcards could be structured differently, e.g not as nested arrays, but as separate object, connected with proper Card by using relevant Card id, depending on further assumptions on architecture [ ] If all cards are deleted, design does not look well, mayble grey line should still be visible, but this requires refactoring of grey vertical line solution or adding one more [ ] Current solution is not compliant with RWD, media query breakpoints should be added in settings.scss
+- [ ] Data from dataStore.js could be stored as json or using a fake REST API
+- [ ] No possibility to add new Card with Subcards - this was not required at this stage
+- [ ] Custom popup could be added (e.g. or using external library)
+- [ ] Card Ethnicity is for now hardcoded, this could be replaced with more dynamic solution if more complicated cards could be rendered, especially if app would allow adding new Cards of similar structure (Card with SubCards)
+- [ ] Data for subcards could be structured differently, e.g not as nested arrays, but as separate object, connected with proper Card by using relevant Card id, depending on further assumptions on architecture
+- [ ] If all cards are deleted, design does not look well, mayble grey line should still be visible, but this requires refactoring of grey vertical line solution or adding one more
+- [ ] Current solution is not compliant with RWD, media query breakpoints should be added in settings.scss

 ## Credits